 It is normal to feel stress and concern in relation to a family member or friend’s addiction.
 This is why we provide counselling for family members or friends of someone with an addiction.
 We can teach you strategies to help cope with a loved one’s addiction and guide you in helping them regain their daily functioning.

-Our Addiction Counselling Practitioners
+Our Relationship and Couples Counselling Practitioners